hackclub/hackclub/workshops/thunderstorm/README.md

   // setTimeout will call flashOff after 10ms setTimeout(flashOff, 10);
 }

+...
 ```

-Now hit Play, click the screen, and you should get a flash!
+Now hit Run, click the sky, and you should get a flash!

 ## Make it rain